tsdaemon/tsdaemon.github.io/_posts/2024-02-21-talk-notion-openai-functions.md

 # End-to-end example

-For this experiment I have prepared a ready-to-use code snippet for a chat loop which you can use in Jupyter Notebook:
+For this experiment, I have prepared a ready-to-use code snippet for a chat loop, which you can use in Jupyter Notebook:

 ```python
 import time